sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 God, *please* stop.

 "If I had to guess..."
 Ralsei paused, thinking.
-"Jevil could have cast a bodyswap spell to escape, somehow."
+"Jevil may have cast a bodyswap spell to escape, somehow.
+We saw what he was capable of before..."

 What.
 Your eyes open wide.
 "So the guy who y'all think *I* am, is running around somewhere in *my* body?!"
 You scowl.